stefanwinkel/dmla/README.md

 ``
 git clone xxxx && cd xxxx
 ``
-Then run up the environment with the command
+On a Windows system, execute dmla/setup/dmla_config.bat Then run up the environment with the command.
+This will install DMLA

-On a Windows system, execute dmla/setup/dmla_config.bat

 ```
 vagrant up
 ```
-Once the server is built, we will ssh into it, either by vagrant ssh or vagrant putty.
+Once the DMLA framework is built, we will ssh into it, either by vagrant ssh or vagrant putty.
 (Plugin is installed during dmla_config.bat)
 ```
 vagrant putty
 ```